 Omantel League to start on December 17 and conclude on May 20

 The coveted HM Cup will begin next January.
-Said Othman al Balushi, the Secretary General of OFA and Shaikh Shabib al Hosni, the Assistant Secretary General, unveiled the details of the new season at the press meet.
+Said bin Othman al Balushi, the Secretary-General of OFA and Shaikh Shabib al Hosni, the Assistant Secretary-General, unveiled the details of the new season at the press meet.

 The Omantel League will end on May 20, 2021.
 The commencement date of the first division league is scheduled on December 19 while it will conclude on April 28, 2021.